 Alphabet ball is a game that grows with your child.
-After a one-time setup with a ball and alphabet stickers, this game will be ready to go any time.
-Shh.
-This activity is also educational but the kids will never know because they'll be having so much fun playing.
+After a one-time setup with a ball and alphabet stickers, this game will be ready to go anytime.
+This activity is also educational, but the kids will never know because they'll be having so much fun playing.

 You prepare three meals plus snacks by yourself every day.
 Put on those aprons and get into the kitchen together.
 Cooking with your kids is actually a learning experience disguised as fun.
 They can use those reading skills to follow recipes and use math to measure out ingredients.

 Charity work is an excellent lesson for your kids while also giving you quality family time together.
 There are plenty of charity events for children and their parents that are age-appropriate and allow you all to help others who are less fortunate.